 Teachers’ Day in Lebanon

-Countries all around the world celebrate some type of Teacher’s Day—with the dates that they’re celebrated on varying from September through August.
-The Teacher’s Day that we’re now going to talk about is the one that’s celebrated in Lebanon on March 9th.
+Countries around the world celebrate some type of Teacher’s Day, with the dates varying from September to August.
+The Teacher’s Day we are now going to talk about is the one celebrated in Lebanon on March 9th.

 Facts About Lebanon